fmalina/revisions-blocl/activism/thinkinginsystems.md

 morality.

-**Our culture, obsessed with numbers, has given us the idea that what we can measure is more important than what we can’t measure.
+**Our culture, obsessed with numbers, has given us the idea that what we can measure is more important than what we can't measure.
 Think about that for a minute.
 It means that we make quantity more important than quality.
 If quantity forms the goals of our feedback loops, if quantity is the center of our attention and language and institutions, if we motivate ourselves, rate